wp-plugins/simple-testimonial-rutator/readme.txt

 Tags: Testimonial,Testimonial Rotator,Testimonial Slider, Responsive Testimonial Rotator, Simple Testimonials,Testimonials Widget
 Requires at least: 2.8
 Tested up to: 3.9.1
-Stable tag: 1.2
+Stable tag:1.2

-Add "Simple Testimonial Rotator" Responsive Widget on your website.
+Add "Simple Testimonial Rotator" Responsive Widget On Your Website Sidebar.

+Add [str_testimonials] Shortcode Into Any Page For Display All Testimonials.

 == Description ==

 "Simple Testimonial Rotator" is a very simple plugin for add to "Auto Rotator Testimonials" widget (with fade effect) on your site without adding any extra js files.

 "Simple Testimonial Rotator Widget" is a responsive widget.

+For display to all testiomonial on any page add [str_testimonials] shortcode on that page.

 == Installation ==